NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 As shown in the example below, correct specification of the heat/cool furnace requires specification of the following objects in addition to the furnace object:

 1) fan (Fan:OnOff or Fan:ConstantVolume)

 2) cooling coil (Coil:Cooling:DX:SingleSpeed or CoilSystem:Cooling:DX:HeatExchangerAssisted)

 3) heating coil (Coil:Heating:Gas or Coil:Heating:Electric)

 4) reheat coil (optional, Coil:Heating:Gas, Coil:Heating:Electric, or Coil:Heating:Desuperheater)

 5) terminal unit (AirTerminal:SingleDuct:Uncontrolled) for each zone served by the furnace

-Note: the furnaceâ€™s fan, cooling coil, heating coil and optional reheat coil must be connected in the air loop according to the configuration shown above (Figure 116) when CoolReheat is selected as the dehujmidificaiton control type.
+Note: the furnace's fan, cooling coil, heating coil and optional reheat coil must be connected in the air loop according to the configuration shown above (Figure 116) when CoolReheat is selected as the dehujmidificaiton control type.
 In addition, the volumetric air flow rate specified in the terminal air unit for the controlling zone should properly reflect the fractional volumetric air flow rate specified in the furnace object.

 ```idf
 AirLoopHVAC:Unitary:Furnace:HeatCool,